Congratulations to the

 2021 MOSAIC Recipient, Fawnda Neckoway

-We are excited to announce that Fawnda Neckoway received the 2021 MOSAIC award.
+We are excited to announce that Fawnda Neckoway received the 2021 MOSAIC Film Fund.

 Fawnda Neckoway is from the Nisichawayasihk Cree Nation in Manitoba residing in Winnipeg.
 She has a background in casting, extra’s casting and production management.
 She’s an honours graduate from the Academy of Acting and is an alumnus of the National Screen Institute’s New Voices Program.
 Credits include casting for the television animation series ‘Wolf Joe’,’ Taken the Television Series’ for seasons III and IV with Eagle Vision Productions, and was sought out by Casting Director, Stephanie Gorin to assist in a national casting call for ‘Anne with an E’ broadcasted by CBC and Netflix.
 She’s starred in ‘We Were Children’ as Lyna’s Mother and secured the role of Juliet in the theatre production of Romeo & Juliet.